grug/data-mocks/README.md

 This library aims to allow rapid local development without the dependency of a database or fully implemented APIs.

 # Setup

-Assuming your project is using `fetch` / `XHR` for HTTP operations:

 - Either `npm install data-mocks` or `yarn add data-mocks`
 - Optional: extract the scenario from URL using the imported `extractScenarioFromLocation()` function